What is Corona Virus?

 • Problems with sense of smell or taste

-Some people have digestive problems like nausea or diarrhoea.
-There have also been some reports of rashes or other skin symptoms.
+Some people have digestive problems such as nausea or diarrhoea.
+There have also been reports of rashes or other skin symptoms.
+For example, some people with COVID-19 develop reddish-purple spots on their fingers or toes.

 Am I at risk for getting seriously ill?